 I sometimes call my spouse “My Home Improvement Wife.”
 She is very handy at home when it comes to painting and doing improvements.
 I help, of course — mostly by staying out of her way.
 In my first marriage, it was the reverse: I took care of 90 percent of the home repairs and improvements, and my former wife helped mostly by staying out of the way.

 Recently, my wife invited her brother and his wife over to see her latest handiwork, painting and wainscoting our smaller bathroom.
 The brother, after looking it over, obviously was very approving of his sister’s work.
 But instead of complimenting her, he turned to me as I stood aside feeling great pride in my wife’s accomplishment, and said, “You should be ashamed of yourself.”
 If he was joking, his face didn’t show it.

 So, let’s see…instead of feeling proud of my wife, I should have felt ashamed of myself?
 In my view, what he revealed is that he himself might have felt ashamed had his wife done what mine had done.
 By shaming me, my brother-in-law in effect told me, “You the man are supposed to do the improvements and not allow your wife the woman to do them.”
-Of course, he may have shamed me because he thought I had forced my wife (ha!) to do hard, dirty “male” work, as did the 8-year-old girl I mention in the personal experience immediately above.
+Of course, he may have shamed me because he thought I had forced my wife (ha!) to do hard, dirty “male” work, as did the 8-year-old girl in my commentary here.